 Workers’ compensation benefits employees who are injured, but the California workers’ compensation system can be bewildering to employees who have never needed to claim benefits.
-This guide will help injured workers understand how the system works.
+This guide will help injured workers understand how the system works and what to expect from the services of a workers compensation lawyer.

 Workers’ compensation is a mandatory insurance program that provides benefits to employees who are injured while working at their jobs.
 With rare exceptions, every California employer is required to purchase workers’ compensation insurance or to establish a self-insurance program that is approved by the State of California.